CaseyLabs/kcUtils/utils/kcDocGen/readme_kcdocgen.md

 ```

 `kcdocgen mycode.py` will parse every line for `#|` and generate a README file
 from those comments.
-The outputted `readme_mycode.py.md` content will look like:
+The generated readme file content will look like:

 <pre>
 # Example